 From Google Ads to Facebook Ads, we've managed millions of PPC spend.
 Follow our strategies to help generate more conversions for your dental office.

-We have experience with a wide variety of dentists including:
+We have experience with a wide variety of dentists (and other industries) including:

 Dentist PPC management consists of creating and optimizing paid advertisement campaigns for dental offices.
 Despite that simple explanation, let's explore it further.

 To provide premium PPC ads management, a paid advertising firm for dentists should get to know you and your goals.
 You can use this information to determine the next steps, since paid advertising for a nearby dental office differs from paid advertising for an ecommerce-focused dental office.

 For example, local dental offices are often only interested in contact form submissions or phone calls.
 Through paid ads, traffic can be driven to an optimized landing page or sales funnel.
 We recommend Google Local Service Ads or Facebook Lead Forms if those pages/funnels don't exist or need to be reworked.

 Alternatively, ecommerce-minded dental offices tend to be interested in online sales.
 Using paid advertising, you can build traffic to a page optimized for products or categories.
 You might even want to include Google Shopping Campaigns in some cases.
 Our sales funnels have also helped us to sell subscriptions, products, and services.